Are you looking for the best weekend trips from Charlotte, North Carolina? This guide has you covered!

 Driving Time: 6 Hours

-For those looking to spend a long weekend away from Charlotte, the Outer Banks is one of the most scenic spots in North Carolina.
+For those looking to spend a long weekend away from Charlotte, the Outer Banks is one of the most scenic places to visit in North Carolina.
 The chain of barrier islands and spits reaches down from the Virginia border, creating a natural barrier between the mainland and the Atlantic Ocean.

 Along the 200-mile chain, there are miles upon miles of public North Carolina beaches that can be enjoyed free of charge year-round.
 However, during the off-season, many places shut up shop until the tourists flock back.
 I definitely recommend visiting during the warm North Carolina spring or colorful fall!

 On the Atlantic Coast, you can enjoy fantastic surfing opportunities, fishing, or simply relaxing on the beach as the waves crash.
 Alternatively, the sound’s calm waters are perfect for more leisurely water activities, such as swimming or canoeing.